 There are many SEPs that you may qualify for, such as moving out of the coverage area of your plan, qualifying for a low-income subsidy, or receiving both Medicare and Medicaid.

-Due to the confusing periods and choices you have with Medicare, it is recommended that you speak to a licensed insurance agent that specializes in Medicare.
+Due to the confusing periods and choices you have with Medicare, it’s recommended that you speak to a licensed insurance agent that specializes in Medicare.
+You can also view our AEP checklist as well as 7 things to consider when choosing Medicare coverage during AEP.

 Allow us to lend you our expertise to understand your choices and help you with the enrollment process.
 Give us a call to speak to a licensed agent, or complete our rate form to compare Medicare plan rates now.